 name: openclaw-nextcloud

-description: Manage Notes, Tasks, Calendar, Files, and Contacts in your Nextcloud instance via CalDAV, WebDAV, and Notes API.
-Use for creating notes, managing todos and calendar events, uploading/downloading files, and managing contacts.
+description: Manage Notes, Tasks, Calendar, Files, Contacts, and Deck Kanban boards in your Nextcloud instance via CalDAV, WebDAV, Notes, and Deck APIs.
+Use for creating notes, managing todos and calendar events, uploading/downloading files, managing contacts, and organizing Kanban boards, stacks, and cards.

 compatibility: Requires Node.js 20+ and a Nextcloud app password (NEXTCLOUD_TOKEN) granting full account-scope access.
 Reads NEXTCLOUD_URL, NEXTCLOUD_USER, NEXTCLOUD_TOKEN.
 HTTPS-only egress to NEXTCLOUD_URL.
 Performs destructive, non-transactional writes (delete/edit/share); see Safety section in body.